argentsea/docfx/tutorials/mapping.md

 #### Floating Point Numbers

 Like integer types, floating point types (Double and Float) can be wrapped in a nullable value.
-However, ArgentSea also handles *NaN* as a database Null.
+However, ArgentSea also handles *NaN* as a DbNull.
 If the floating point value is presented as a nullable type, then ArgentSea will read or write NaN; if plain floating point type is presented, then NaN will be converted to a data Null.

 #### Guids